vpaulino98/Growatt_ModbusTCP/README.md

 All models support both base (0-124) and storage (3000-3124) register ranges.

-* Based on the documented registers, may not be physically tested

 ---

 ## 🛠️ Hardware Setup

 ### Inverter Connection

 Growatt inverters have a **SYS/COM port**  on the bottom.
-It is likely that your installer has wired this to your smart meter and there's almost certainly space in the connector/gland to fit an additional cable.
-You need to connect **pins 3 & 4** to your RS485/WiFi adapter.
-The terminals are small screw terminals, so no additional/fancy tools required.
+It is likely that your inverter install ran a small cable only connecting the 2 pins to the smart meter.
+There should be space to put another cable through the gland to connect the RS485 adapter.
+You need to connect to **pins 3 & 4**.
+Conveniently, the terminals are just small screw terminals so no special tool/pins are required.

 ### Connection Hardware